Hiking the Juliana Trail – Slovenia’s Newest Long-Distance Trail

 Hiking the Juliana Trail in Slovenia takes 16 days, or can just as easily be walked in two weeks – a couple of the route’s 16 stages are short enough that they can either be added to the preceding or following stage, rather than being used as a shorter ‘rest’ day, if preferred.
 There is also a huge amount of scope for side trips – in many cases less than an hour off the main trail – to a nearby waterfall, gorge, viewpoint, nature reserve.
 A further four stages, consisting of an optional four day extension into the neighbouring Goriška brda wine region, were added shortly after the official launch of the trail – bringing the the total length to 330km/20 stages.
 In 2021 the Juliana Trail won the award for Best European Tourism Project in the BGTW International Tourism Awards (nominated by yours truly).

-I have been hiking in Slovenia for more than 20 years – including many trails which are included in the Juliana – and am currently writing the first guidebook to the Juliana Trail, for Cicerone.
+I have been hiking in Slovenia for more than 20 years – including many trails which are included in the Juliana – and wrote the first guidebook to hiking the Juliana Trail, for Cicerone.
 I returned to Slovenia in September/October 2021 to walk/re-walk the whole of the Juliana Trail in one trip.
 You’ll find photography from the Juliana Trail here.